geraldhumphries/AmnesiaRL/README.md

 pyhack
 ======
-Pyhack is a roguelike version of Amnesia: The Dark Descent.
-First ever python project, excuse the spaghetti code.
+Pyhack is a roguelike version of Amnesia: The Dark Descent

-`O` to open doors
-`P` to close them
+Arrow keys to move
+`a` to perform an action on an entity
-`I` to drag a closet
+`g` to grab and drag an entity
-`U` to release it
-`D` to descend stairs
-`C` to pick up items
+`l` to toggle the lantern